 Sapelo’s historic Saltwater/Gullah Geechee community of Hog Hammock, also known as Hog(g) Hummock, is inhabited by descendants of formerly enslaved West Africans and is the last Saltwater/Gullah Geechee community on a Georgia barrier island.

 On September 13, 2023, after zero conversations with Saltwater/Gullah Geechee residents or public meetings in Hog Hammock, and thousands of emails and public comments in opposition, the McIntosh County Commissioners voted to change the zoning in Hog Hammock.
-These changes will speed up the gentrification of Hog Hammock and cause the erasure of Saltwater/Gullah Geechee people from Sapelo Island.
+In response, over 2300 McIntosh voters signed a petition for a special election to repeal the County’s destructive decision.

 Stop the Warehouse Takeover!